nginxinc/nginx-wiki/source/modules/redis2.rst

 Pipelined Redis Requests by Lua
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here's a complete example demonstrating how to use Lua to issue multiple pipelined Redis requests via this Nginx module.
+Here's a complete example demonstrating how to use Lua to issue multiple pipelined Redis requests via this NGINX module.

 First of all, we include the following in our ``nginx.conf`` file: